 For non-UK residents: Travel Money and Cash Passport are available, but the Globe Cash Passport option is not available.

-In TrustPilot there are over 16,000 client reviews, with an average rating of 8.9 / 10 relating to all services offered by the company.
-While most reviews deal with currency cards and travel money, it still gives us an indication it’s a good company which clients appreciate.
+On TrustPilot, there are over 41,197 client reviews for Travelex.
+The average rating is 3.4 / 5 but it must be said most of these are relating to travel money services offered by the company.
+What we can say, is that while most reviews deal with currency cards and travel money, it still gives us an indication it’s a good company which clients appreciate.

 There are also plenty of other reviews to be found online, as expected with a company this large.
 From Travelex insurance reviews, through forum discussions and Yelp entries relating to particular branches of the company.
 We have not been able to identify anything out of the ordinary with these reviews – mostly positive, some negative experiences, but nothing which is connected to their international currency transfer services